aforward9600/pokemonpalette/README.md

 - If a level 100 chansey is first in your roster:
   - Shiny wild random encounters are much more common (1 in 256)
   - Repel effects will not block shiny encounters
+- Added an exp bar using code by Danny-E 33

 #Added Encounter Locations for the following pokemon (rare if not normally in the chosen version):